kamcio819/Quest-of-Mysterious-Orb/README.md

 # OrbLAG2019
-LAG 2019 Project
-5 day game-jam project, which me made in our student's group
+LAG 2019 5 day game-jam project, which me made in our student's group

 # Unity version
 2019.1.2f